GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/trunk/readme.txt

 Tested up to: 0.8
 Stable Tag: 0.8

-== License and Warranty ==

-This plugin is licensed under the GPL.
-Because the plugin is licensed free of charge, I do not accept any responsibility for any damages, direct or indirect, that may arise from using the plugin.
-This software is provided “AS IS” without warranty of any kind.
-Please refer to the full version of the GPL for more details.
+This plugin will generates Latest Discussion list from your bbpress forum into your wordpress page.

 == Description ==

-This plugin will generates Latest Discussion list from your bbpress forum into your wordpress page.
+This plugin will generates Latest Discussion list from your bbpress forum into your wordpress.
+It has the ability to generate latest discussion on sidebar also.

-== Requirements ==

-This plugin requires Wordpress 2.0.5 or better.
-If you are using an older version, I strongly recommend you to upgrade to the latest version.
-You can get it at the WordPress Download Page.
+The administrator can also set the behavior for this plugin.
+Even if your bbpress is not intergrated with your wordpress.
+U still can use this plugin with a little change on the option page.

 == Installation ==

 Simply download the Zip-Archive and extract all files into your wp-content/plugins/ directory.
 Open the `BBpress.php` file using editor program and adjust the path to suit your bbpress location.
 Then go into your WordPress administration page, click on Plugins and activate it.

-== Update ==

-Simply download the Zip-Archive, deactivate Bbpress Latest Discussion, extract all files into your wp-content/plugins/ directory and reactivate Bbpress Latest Discussion.
-That’s all

 == Configuration ==